-There are different types of urinary diversion.
-We have more information about:
+There are different urinary diversion options.
+We have more information about the following types:

 Your specialist nurse will give you lots of support before and after your operation.
 They will show you how to care for and manage the type of urinary diversion you have.

 When you get home, you will still be able to speak to your specialist nurse for advice.
-The hospital staff will arrange for a district nurse or a community stoma nurse to visit you when you first leave the hospital.
+They may also arrange for a district nurse or a community stoma nurse to visit you when you first leave the hospital.
 They can help you cope with any problems.